 “A trial by a jury of your peers is a right that few countries in the world recognize.
 As Americans, and Starke County residents, we should look upon the opportunity to participate as jurors as an important contribution to the integrity of the system of justice in our community.
 We thank you for the individual sacrifice that each of you makes to serve as a juror in the Starke Circuit Court.
 Honorable Kim Hall, Judge, Starke Circuit Court

 1. Why must I serve on Jury Duty?

 The Constitution of the United States and the State of Indiana guarantee defendants in criminal cases and litigants in civil cases the right to a trial by jury.
 Indiana law states that all litigants have the right to a jury selected from a fair cross section of the community and that all eligible citizens shall have both the opportunity and obligation to serve.

 2. How are people chosen to be called for jury service?

-Throughout the year, prospective jurors are selected randomly, by computer, from the 2,000 initial jurors and are sent a juror summons to report to the court on a specific date for a trial.
-In 2010, however, the jury pool will be separated into groups of 500, which will rotate every quarter.
+Throughout the year, prospective jurors are selected randomly by computer from the 2,000 initial jurors and are sent a juror summons to report to the court on a specific date for a trial.
+The jury pool is separated into groups of 500, which will rotate every quarter.
 Therefore, no person will be eligible to be called for jury service for more than a 3 month period of time throughout the entire year.